-There are an estimated 9,500 different species of reptiles on the face of the planet, from the meat-gobbling crocodile to the lettuce-loving tortoise.
+There are currently estimated to be more than 10,000 different species of reptiles on the face of the planet, from the meat-gobbling crocodile to the lettuce-loving tortoise.
 There’s no such thing as a “one size fits all” reptile diet.

 That means it’s important to do your research on your pet.
 Spend time reading about the wild diet of your reptile’s species, and then find the appropriate mix of fresh food, pellets, and supplements to keep him healthy for a long life.

 Every species of reptile eats a slightly different diet.
 Let's take a peek at some of the foods that each group of reptiles generally eats.

 What Do Snakes Eat?